 - Bill Nunez, Associate to the Chancellor*

-- Tami Strickman, Director, Institutional Equity & Compliance
+- Tami Strickman, Assistant to the Chancellor, Institutional Equity & Compliance

 - Charlie Foster, Interim Assistant to Vice Chancellor, Student Affairs

-- Karen Kassebaum, Director of Staff Diversity, Human Resources
+- Karen Kassebaum, Director of Staff Diversity and Inclusion

 - Lawrence Chatters, Diversity & Inclusion Coordinator, Athletics